thehalvo/homeostasis/docs/python_integration.md

 ## Overview

-Python is the primary language supported by Homeostasis, providing comprehensive error detection, analysis, and healing capabilities for Python applications.
+Python is the primary language supported by Homeostasis, providing error detection, analysis, and healing capabilities for Python applications.
 The Python integration supports a wide range of Python frameworks, libraries, and runtime environments.

 ## Features